-This easy recipe for beef and broccoli is wonderfully flavorful.
-It's a complete meal, especially if you serve it over cauliflower rice.
+This easy weeknight recipe for beef and broccoli is packed with flavor.
+It's a complete meal, especially if you serve it over rice or cauliflower rice.

 Ingredients

-Small broccoli florets: Fresh broccoli is best, both in terms of texture and in terms of flavor.
+- Small broccoli florets: Fresh broccoli is best in texture and flavor.
 But in a pinch, you can use frozen broccoli.

-For garnish: Sesame oil and sesame seeds.
+- For garnish: Sesame oil and sesame seeds.
 It's OK to skip the sesame seeds - I use them mostly for garnish.
-But I wouldn't skip the sesame oil.
-It adds a wonderful layer of flavor, especially if you use toasted sesame oil.
+But please don't skip the sesame oil.
+It adds a wonderful layer of flavor.

 Instructions

-Stir in the broccoli, drizzle the dish with sesame oil, sprinkle it with sesame seeds, and serve.
+Drizzle the stir-fry with sesame oil, sprinkle it with sesame seeds, and serve.

-When you first add the beef strips to the pan, saute them briefly - 2 minutes is usually enough.
-Your goal is simply to cook them so that they're no longer raw.
-You don't want them well-done at this point.
+- When you first add the beef strips to the pan, sauté them briefly.
+Two minutes is usually enough.
+Your goal is to cook them so they're no longer raw.
+You don't want them well done at this point.
 They will continue cooking after you add the sauce.

-I like to use sirloin, cut into strips.
-When you quickly stir-fry sirloin it shouldn't become too tough.
-But if you want your beef to be super tender, either marinate it for a few hours in a marinade that contains rice vinegar, or splurge and use beef tenderloin.
+- When you quickly cook top sirloin, it shouldn't become tough.
+But if you want your beef to be very tender, marinate it for two hours in a marinade that contains 2 tablespoons of rice vinegar and 2 tablespoons of soy sauce.
+The vinegar will tenderize the beef by breaking the meat fibers.

-Needless to say, if you don't mind the carbs, steamed white rice or brown rice would be the perfect bed for this saucy dish.
+If you don't mind the carbs, steamed white or brown rice would be the perfect bed for this saucy dish.
+For lower-carb options, here are a few ideas:

 Recipe Card